Moroccan Hammam: A Traditional Spa Experience You Can’t Miss

 1. Entering the Hammam

-Guests bring (or rent) essentials: a towel, flip-flops, a scrubbing glove (kessa), and natural black soap (savon beldi).
+Guests bring (or rent) essentials: a towel, flip flops, a scrubbing glove (kessa), and natural black soap (savon beldi).

-2. Steam & Relaxation
+2. Steam and Relaxation

 The ritual starts in a hot steam room that opens the pores and detoxifies the body.